cap-js/docs/advanced/odata.md

 #### Primitive Null

-The annotation value `null` has a special semantics in CDL as it removes an existing annotation assignment.
+The annotation value `null` has a special semantics in CDL: it removes an existing annotation assignment.
 Rendering a `null` value must be done as dynamic expression:

 ```cds